SandraBergstrom/bedtime_adventures/README.md

 Testing:
 Name validation:
-- 2 names inserted - OK
+- 3 or more letters inserted - OK for both names
-- Only letters - OK
+- Only letters - OK for both names
-- Correct name input - OK
+- Correct name input - OK for both names

 Bugs:
 - Name validation for only letters will cause an error everytime because of the csv.